jpvillaisaza/abel/README.md

 [http://bit.ly/1cq5fwN](http://bit.ly/1cq5fwN).

 The Haskell code was tested with GHC 7.6.3.
-Most of it corresponds to or is based on standard Haskell code, and be used as it is.
-See src/Cain.hs.
+Most of it corresponds to or is based on standard Haskell code, and can be used as it is.
+See `src/Cain.hs`.

 The Agda code was tested with Agda 2.3.2.2 and the Agda standard library 0.7.
-See src/Abel.hs.
+See `src/Abel.hs`.

 For more information, send an email to [jvillai@eafit.edu.co](mailto:jvillai@eafit.edu.co).